CS147-10 Discrete Mathematics and Its Applications 2

 Basic concepts from graph theory; such as trees, matchings, euler tours, colorings and cuts.

 Applications of discrete probability; such as probabilistic method, random walks and entropy.

 By the end of the module, students should be able to:

-- - Understand asymptotic notation, its significance, and be able to use it to analyse asymptotic performance for some basic algorithmic examples.
+- Understand asymptotic notation, its significance, and be able to use it to analyse the runtimes of algorithms.

 Indicative reading list